This article outlines the steps to safely eject external storage devices from Windows 11.

 If any files on the device are open and used by an application, you cannot safely remove the device.
 You will be prompted with a window telling you the disk or volume is busy.

-You will have to close all the files on the device or stop the application from accessing the drive and click the eject icon to remove or eject the device safely.
-Alternatively, right-click the device’s name in File Explorer and eject it.
+To safely remove or eject the device, you need to close all files on it or stop the application that is accessing the drive.
+Then, click the eject icon.
+Alternatively, you can right-click the device’s name in File Explorer and select “Eject.”

 That should do it!